Patient education: C-section (cesarean delivery) (Beyond the Basics)

 A cesarean delivery (also called a surgical birth) is a surgical procedure used to deliver an infant (figure 1).
 It requires regional (or rarely general) anesthetic to prevent pain, and then a vertical or horizontal (‘bikini line’) incision in the lower abdomen to expose the uterus (womb).
 Another incision is made in the uterus to allow removal of the baby and placenta.
 Other procedures, such as tubal ligation (sterilization), may also be performed during cesarean delivery.
-(See "Patient information: Permanent sterilization procedures for women (Beyond the Basics)".)
+(See "Patient education: Permanent sterilization procedures for women (Beyond the Basics)".)

 Cesarean deliveries may be performed because of maternal or fetal problems that arise during labor, or they may be planned before the mother goes into labor.
 More than 30 percent of births in the United States occur by cesarean delivery.